Abu Mahdi al-Muhandis: Military career

 On 1979, after the activity of the Dawa Party was banned and hundreds of opponents were sentenced to death by Saddam Hussein.
 Al-Muhandis fled, across the border to Ahvaz in Iran, where the Iranians had set up a camp to train Iraqi dissidents, with the aim of undermining Saddam.
 He was known as Jamal al-Ibrahimi in Iran and he became a citizen of Iran after a marriage.
 He began working with Iran's Revolutionary Guard in Kuwait in 1983, organizing attacks on embassies of countries that supported Saddam in the Iran–Iraq War.
 Hours after the December 1983 bomb attacks on U.S. and French embassies in Kuwait, he fled to Iran.
 He was later convicted and sentenced to death in absentia by a court in Kuwait for planning the attacks.
 He was later appointed a military adviser to the Quds Force, advising on attacks against Iraqi military based in his hometown of Basra.

 He returned to Iraq following the 2003 U.S.-led invasion of Iraq and served as a security adviser to the first Iraqi prime minister after the invasion, Ibrahim al-Jaafari.
 In 2005, he was elected to the Iraqi Parliament as a Dawa Party representative for the Babil Governorate.
 When U.S. officials realised his identity and connection with the 1983 attacks, they raised the issue with then-Iraqi prime minister Nouri al-Maliki in 2006 or 2007.
 He had to flee to Iran.
 He formed Kata'ib Hezbollah between 2003 and 2007.

 He returned to Iraq following the withdrawal of US troops (December 2011) to head the Kata'ib Hezbollah militia; he then became deputy chief of the Popular Mobilization Forces.

 On 31 December 2019, U.S. Secretary of State Mike Pompeo named al-Muhandis, along with Qais Khazali, Hadi al-Amiri, and Falih Alfayyadh, as responsible for the attack on the United States embassy in Baghdad.

-On 3 January 2020, al-Muhandis was killed along with Qasem Soleimani in a U.S. airstrike at Baghdad International Airport.